 The best time to commence photographing neon or flood-lit buildings is when the ambient, or daylight levels are similar to the artificially lit buildings themselves.
-This, generally, is at a point after sunset, when all the lights have been turned on, but there is still a bit of light left in the sky in order for you to record some detail in the unlit areas of the buildings and to show some color in the background sky.
+This, generally, is at a point after sunset, when all the lights have been turned on, but there is still a bit of light left in the sky in order for you to record some detail in the unlit areas of the buildings and to show some colour in the background sky.

 If you were to start photographing any earlier than this time, the ambient light would be too bright for the lights on the buildings to have a proper effect, and anytime later, the buildings would probably come out OK, but the surrounding sky and unlit parts of the buildings and other areas would turn out black.

 If the building itself fills the scene, you'll find there is no need to alter your camera's exposure settings, because the overall lighting on and in the building should be fairly even, as exposures go.
 Unless, of course, you have any bright lights in the scene, that are pointing directly at you, then you may have to use some manual control.

 In this case, simply switch your camera to aperture priority mode and set it from f11 to f16.
 Why?
-Remember how we talked about depth of field?
+Remember 'depth of field'?
 Either of these settings will ensure you have plenty.
 However, we are shooting at night and your shutter speed is going to be quite lengthy, so a tripod is essential.